 The United Houma Nation is a 501(c)(3) nonprofit organization as identified by the Internal Revenue Service.
 The Tribe survives and thrives on financial contributions to support general daily operations as well as property and program support.
 Donate today to support the efforts of the UHN.
 Looking for a place to get the most bang for your buck when making your annual tax deductible charitable contributions?
 You’re in the right place, by leveraging private donations we retain and obtain grant funding!

-Below is the link to donate via Paypal, which allows you to make a one-time or re-occurring donation if you choose.
+Below is the link to donate via PayPal.
+PayPal allows you to make a one-time or re-occurring monthly donation if you choose.

 If you would like to designate your contribution towards one of our specific project, please indicate Daigleville, Montegut, Gray or Golden Meadow under your comments otherwise funds will be assumed to be unrestricted.